-In situations that are perceived as stressful, your body reacts by releasing stress hormones.
-In response, your heart rate and blood pressure increase, your breathing becomes faster and more shallow, your skin starts to sweat, and your entire body revs up into high gear.
+In stressful situations, your body releases stress hormones.
+In response, your heart rate and blood pressure increase, your breathing becomes faster and shallower, your skin starts to sweat, and your entire body revs up into high gear.

 In the short term, these reactions make you more alert and able to deal with the stressful situation.
-But if you are under stress for a long time, other changes occur:
+But if you are stressed for a long time, other changes occur.

-- Fat cells that were released into the bloodstream for extra energy become converted into cholesterol
+- Fat cells released into the bloodstream for extra energy convert into cholesterol.

 How we think about an event determines its impact on our health.

-- Identify and use your support networks (e.g., friends and family)
+- Identify and use your support networks (for example, friends and family).

-- If you feel overwhelmed or if you are having difficulty functioning in your daily activities, speak to your doctor or nurse about options available to help you (e.g., books, websites or a referral to counselling services).
+- If you feel overwhelmed or are having difficulty functioning in your daily activities, speak to your doctor, nurse, or a mental health professional about options available to help you (for example, books, websites or a referral to counselling services).

 Stress Management Program

-- The Relaxation & Stress Reduction Workbook, M. Davis, M. McKay and E. Robbins-Eshelman
+- The Relaxation & Stress Reduction Workbook, Martha Davis, Matthew McKay, and Elizabeth Robbins-Eshelman (2019)

 Depression is common in people with heart problems.
-About one in five patients (20%) experience clinical (or major) depression.
-If you are feeling at least five of the symptoms listed below for a two-week period or more, you may be developing depression and you may need to speak to your doctor or nurse.
+About one in five patients experience clinical or major depression.
+If you are feeling at least five of the symptoms listed below for two weeks or more, you may be developing depression and you may need to speak to your doctor or nurse.

 - Sad feelings